sandalbanditten/sandalbanditten/README.md

 ## My setup

-For most of my programming needs i use neovim, clang, ghc and zsh or sh->dash.
+For most of my programming needs i use neovim, clang  and zsh or sh->dash.

 If you are interested, [here](https://github.com/sandalbanditten/dotfiles) is my config.